thyazide/Darktide-Performance-Optimizations/README.md

 1. Create a [Nexus Mods Account](https://users.nexusmods.com/register), or not, downloads will be slower and capped if you do not.

-	- Download [Darktide Mod Loader](https://www.nexusmods.com/warhammer40kdarktide/mods/19) (referred to as DML from here on out)
+	- Download [Darktide Mod Loader](https://www.nexusmods.com/warhammer40kdarktide/mods/19) (referred to as DML from here on out).
-	- Download [Darktide Mod Framework](https://www.nexusmods.com/warhammer40kdarktide/mods/8) (referred to as DMF from here on out)
+	- Download [Darktide Mod Framework](https://www.nexusmods.com/warhammer40kdarktide/mods/8) (referred to as DMF from here on out).
-	- Download [Auto Mod Loading and Ordering](https://www.nexusmods.com/warhammer40kdarktide/mods/246) (referred to as AML from here on out)
+	- Download [Auto Mod Loading and Ordering](https://www.nexusmods.com/warhammer40kdarktide/mods/246) (referred to as AML from here on out).

 2. Use the [Archive program of your choice](https://github.com/thyazide/Darktide-Performance-Optimizations#commonly-used-archive-programs) to extract DML and DMF to your Darktide folder: